 Worldwide Asset Exchange (WAX)

-WAX marketplaces also play host to a wide variety of influential brands including baseball collectibles company Topps, racing giant NASCAR, toy company Hot Wheels and even a few cult classic film franchises like Godzilla, The Princess Bride, and Spiderman.
+WAX marketplaces also play host to a broad variety of influential brands, including baseball collectibles company Topps, racing giant NASCAR, toy company Hot Wheels, and even a few cult classic film franchises like Godzilla, The Princess Bride, and Spiderman.

-Binance Smart Chain uses a consensus model called Proof of Staked Authority (PoSA) which can support a short block time and low fees.
+One of the more highly centralized chains, with several of the chain’s PoS validators reportedly holding direct ties to the Binance Crypto Exchange, the network is still a good balance between low fees and high-speed transactions.
+One of the reasons for this is that BNB Chain uses a consensus model called Proof-of-Staked-Authority (PoSA), which can support a short block time and low fees.
 Yet, the validators running transactions take turns to produce blocks — with the 21 validators needed to run the exchange switching out every 24 hours.
 According to some reports, 11 validators of the 21 control the Binance Chain and are all directly connected to the Binance Crypto Exchange.

 While centralization is a turn-off to many within the crypto and NFT ecosystem, the BSC NFT market did begin to pick up some speed towards the end of 2021.
-Although the ecosystem is undoubtedly not even close to being as robust as that of Ethereum, marketplaces like OpenBiSea, AirNFTs, JuggerWorld, and more are gaining popularity.
+While centralization is a turn-off to many within the crypto and NFT ecosystem (its team recently paused the entire network after a $100-million hack, for example), the chain hosts some increasingly popular NFT marketplaces like Element, Mobox, and PancakeSwap, although the ecosystem is undoubtedly not even close to being as robust as Ethereum’s.